airqualitystation/doc/README.md

-# doc
+# Air Quality Station :: Documentation

 This project contains the technical documentation of the Air Quality Station